 Is Dog Sledding Ethical?

 As responsible travelers, we should always be aware of the effects our visit has on a region or its inhabitants.
 This is particularly true for any kind of animal tourism.
-Today, animal tourism such as the swimming with dolphins or the riding of elephants is widely considered cruel (and rightfully so).
+Today, animal tourism such as swimming with dolphins or riding on elephants is widely considered cruel (and rightfully so).
 So you may find yourself wondering: is dog sledding ethical?

 How to Identify an Ethical Dog Sledding Company

 Sled dogs are protected by two layers: national animal welfare laws as well as industry standards.
 While laws regarding the treatment of animals can vary from country to country, industry standards are the same anywhere.
 A notable stakeholder in dogsledding is Mush with P.R.I.D.E.

 Mush with P.R.I.D.E. was established in 1991 by a group of mushers (dog sled drivers) who were concerned with the welfare of the animals in the industry.
 Through the years, they have developed dog care and equipment guidelines.

 P.R.I.D.E stands for ‘Providing Responsible Information on a Dog’s Environment’.
 Most reputable dog sledding companies in the world follow these guidelines and may even subject themselves to voluntary kennel inspections.

 If you are unsure about booking with a certain company, it may be worth checking out their website for the P.R.I.D.E. principles.
 You can ask how the dogs are kept, what they do in the off-season (summer), and what happens to ‘retired’ sled dogs.